 The resulting abstract glass art piece is a heavenly contrast of colour with the feeling of movement within the precise geometry.

-Comes with a stand to enable you to have it as a glass centrepiece, or you can hang it as wall art.
+This abstract art glass piece comes with its very own a stand to enable you to have it as a glass centrepiece, or you can hang it as wall art.

 For more bright glass why not visit our yellow glass ornaments gallery.